GoogleCloudPlatform/python-docs-samples/endpoints/bookstore-grpc/README.md

 As with the server, the `-h` command line flag shows the various settings available.

+## Generating a JWT token from a service account file

+Install Google Oauth2 client:

+    pip install --upgrade oauth2client

+To run the script:

+    python google-jwt-client.py --file=account_file --audiences=audiences --issuer=issuer

+The output can be used as "--auth_token" for bookstore_client.py

 ## Regenerating the API stubs

 The bookstore gRPC API is defined by `bookstore.proto`